Commercial Real Estate Loans

 JV Equity may be used when cash liquidity or reserve requirements are more than 50% of the total liquidity available.
 JV Equity is priced higher than Preferred Equity, but with similar uses and characteristics including an IRR percentage-based pricing formula.

+A Federal National Mortgage Association mortgage, also known as a Fannie Mae mortgage, offers the most competitive terms.
+These include fixed and floating rate financing for multifamily properties, including apartments, student housing, affordable housing.
+These terms are especially competitive when paired with the Low-Income Housing Tax Credit (LIHTC) program, for assisted living and other healthcare facilities, mobile home parks and more.
 Fannie Mae financing is also an option for financing properties previously under HUD legacy programs that are being converted to Section 8 housing under the Rental Assistance Demonstration (RAD) program.
 However, prepayments can be an issue, and qualifying can be challenging, as Fannie Mae loans require very

-Mezzanine financing is a hybrid of debt and equity financing that allows a lender the right to convert to an equity interest in the company or project in case of a default (generally after other senior lenders are paid.)
+Mezzanine financing is a hybrid of debt and equity financing that allows a lender the right to convert to an equity-interest in the company or project in case of a default (generally after other senior lenders are paid).

 Mezzanine financing is one of the highest-risk forms of debt, as it bridges the gap between debt and equity financing.
 It is inferior to pure equity but superior to pure debt.
 However, as it often receives rates between 12% and 20% per